 But I already came this far.
 Was I willing to throw it away?
 I wasn't far from the yelling now.
 And to be honest, I felt great about the decision to leave home.
 Courage was incredibly gratifying when you didn't get punished.
 I could experience that feeling again, Mitilda's voice said in my mind.
 I found myself peeking out from behind the house I was using as cover.

 I pulled my head back out of view quickly.
-The guard hadn't seen me, but it was a natural reaction to go back into cover after the first glance, similar to how you would tap an object before resting your palm on it if you thought it might be hot.
+The guard hadn't seen me, but it was a natural reaction to go back into cover after the first glance, similar to how you'd tap an object before resting your palm on it if you thought it might be hot.

 I peeked out again, and this time stayed long enough to see what was ahead.
 The guard was patrolling parallel to the way I needed to go, and there was another house not far from the one I was using.
 As the guard drew near, I could also hear that he was talking to himself, so probably very distracted.